Dotori-muk: Production

 Despite being a rich source of starch and proteins, acorns contain large amounts of tannins and other polyphenols, which prevent the human body from digesting them properly.
 Harvested acorns must be properly leached of the tannins prior to consumption.

 Acorns are either collected directly from the ground or knocked off the tree branches.
 The acorns are opened and the nutmeat ground into a fine orange-brown paste.
 The paste is then stirred into vats of water and the acorns' fiber is separated from the starch through sieving and settling.
 The starch-water mixture is collected and allowed to sit so that the tannins in the starch diffuse into the water, which is changed several times.
-The overall soaking time depends on the amount of tannins in the paste.
+The overall soaking time depends on the amount of tannin in the paste.

 The now-tannin-free starch-water suspension should have an off-white colour.
 This starch is allowed to completely settle at the bottom of the vat, the water drained away and the paste collected in trays to dry.
 The dried starch cake is then pulverized and packaged for sale.
 Dotori-muk is also commercially available in powdered form, which must be mixed with water, boiled until pudding-like in consistency, then set in a flat dish.